-The cardiac myocytes are the most active cells in the body.
-They are highly specialized, high-oxygen-content cells that house a large number of mitochondria [1].
-They occupy as much as 75% of cardiac mass, but constitute only about one third of the total cell number in the heart.
-Differentiated cardiac myocytes have little capacity to proliferate.
-Hypertrophic growth, however, has been shown to respond to alpha1-adrenergic stimuli via the Ras/MEK pathway [2].
-All cardiac myocytes are capable of spontaneous rhythmic depolarization and repolarization of their membrane.
-Their contraction is myogenic, which is independent of nervous stimulation.
+Cardiac myocytes are the most physically energetic cells in the body.
+They are highly specialized high-oxygen-content cells that house a large number of mitochondria [1].
+They occupy as much as 75% of the cardiac mass, but constitute only about one third of the total cell number in the heart.
+Differentiated cardiac myocytes have little capacity to proliferate; however, hypertrophic growth has been shown to respond to alpha1-adrenergic stimuli via the Ras/MEK pathway [2].
+All cardiac myocytes are capable of spontaneous rhythmic depolarization and repolarization of their membranes.
+Contraction of cardiac myocytes is myogenic, which is independent of nervous stimulation.
 There is a complex network of signals in cardiac myocytes regulating the rhythmic pumping of the heart [3].
 Cardiac myocyte hypertrophy and apoptosis have been implicated in the loss of contractile function during heart failure.
-Understanding the signaling network will help reveal the cellular mechanisms leading to cardiac myocyte death.
+A better understanding of the cardiac signaling network will help reveal the cellular mechanisms leading to cardiac myocyte death.

-MCM from ScienCell Research Laboratories are isolated from postnatal day 2 mouse heart.
-MCM are cryopreserved at P0 and delivered frozen.
+HCM-a from ScienCell Research Laboratories are isolated from human adult heart.
+HCM-a are cryopreserved after purification and delivered frozen.
 Each vial contains >1 x 106 cells in 1 ml volume.
-MCM are characterized by immunofluorescence with antibodies specific to smooth muscle actin, sacromeric alpha-actinin, and tropomyosin.
-MCM are negative for mycoplasma, bacteria, yeast, and fungi.
-MCM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, MCM are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.
+HCM-a are characterized by immunofluorescence with antibody specific to myosin.
+HCM-a are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast, and fungi.
+HCM-a are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, HCM-a are not recommended for expanding or long-term cultures since the cells do not proliferate in culture.